You want to buy new pairs of sunglasses?

 When should I not wear polarized lenses?

-We assume most people aren’t wearing their sunglasses inside, but it should be noted that polarized lenses often black out or severely reduce the visibility of LCD screens — which includes your smartphone, tablet, laptop, and most other electronic screen-based devices.
-That said, it’s easy enough to quickly take off your glasses, answer a text, check your email, and then put your sunnies back in place without needing to miss out on the added protection of polarization.
+We assume most people aren’t wearing their sunglasses inside, but it should be noted that polarized lenses often black out or severely reduce the visibility of liquid crystal display (LCD) screens — which includes your smartphone, tablet, laptop, and most other electronic screen-based devices.

 Ready to find your next pair of sunglasses?